 - Processed food and refined vegetable oils

-There are grey area categories, which are foods that have a questionable existence within a Paleo lifestyle.
-Rules for the diet dictate that occasional consumption of the items below is acceptable, but regular eating of them introduces more foods into your diet that your ancient ancestors never would have encountered in the far past:
+Rules for the Paleo diet dictate that occasional consumption of the items below is acceptable, but regular eating of them introduces more foods into your diet that your ancient ancestors never would have encountered:

 - Starchy vegetables and high-sugar fruits

-Which foods should you focus on consuming?
-Focus on the quality of the food—opt for pesticide-free fruits and vegetables, source organic grass fed for meats and wild-caught seafood instead of farmed fish.
+Which foods should you consume?
+Focus on quality—opt for pesticide-free fruits and vegetables, organic grass-fed for meats and wild-caught seafood instead of farmed fish.
 The foods below also represent the types of ingredients that our ancient ancestors most likely utilized:

 - Fish and seafood